meganz/MEGAchat/Readme.md

 `mkdir third_party/boringssl`
 Then, copy the `boringssl.gyp` file from `/webrtc-build/android` directory of the karere-native source tree to the `third_party/boringssl` dir you just created.
 This file maps boringssl references to the openssl installed in your android sysroot.
-For this to work, you need to have the ANDROID_DEPS env variable set, as explained before.
+For this to work, you need to have the `ANDROID_DEPS` env variable set to the android sysroot dir, where all depenencies are build:
+`export ANDROID_DEPS=<path-to-android-ndk-you-installed>/platforms/android-14/arch-arm`
+Note that you cannot take the NDK_PATH env var set by the `android-commands.sh` script since you must not source it in this shell, as already explained.
 Configure GYP:
 `export GYP_DEFINES="build_with_libjingle=1 build_with_chromium=0 enable_tracing=1 OS=android target_arch=arm arm_version=7"`